NivaldoFarias/pt-br.react.dev/src/content/learn/react-developer-tools.md

 <YouWillLearn>

-* Como instalar React Developer Tools
+* Como instalar a Ferramenta de Desenvolvedor do React

 </YouWillLearn>